Parmin/training/agendas/MongoDB_AdvancedOperations_Training_Agenda.md

 ### Replication

 Most production deployments of MongoDB should use replica sets, which provide automatic failover.
-In this section you’ll learn to do the following with minimal downtime:
+In this section students learn to do the following with minimal downtime:

 * Roll out upgrades (with a single failover)
 * Roll out performance fixes (with a single failover)